github/codeql-coding-standards/change_notes/2024-02-27-identifier-hidden.md

 - `A2-10-1`, `RULE-5-3` - `IdentifierHiding.ql`, `IdentifierHidingC.ql`:
   - Address FN reported in #118.
-Rule was missing detection of functions and types.
+Rule was missing detection of functions.
+Additionally omitted class template instantiations.
+  - Fix FP for identifiers in nested namespaces.